 - voice box

-Your doctor passes a thin flexible tube called a nasoendoscope through your nostril up your nose and into your throat.
+Your doctor passes a thin rigid or flexible tube called a nasoendoscope through your nostril into your nose.
 The tube has a camera and a bright light at the end so they can check for any abnormal looking areas.